beckettloose/.nvim/README.md

     - Highlight results on search
     - Disable special display of whitespace characters
 - Remaps and Keybinds
-    - Auto-clear search highlighting on `<Esc>`
+    - Clear search highlighting on `<Esc>`
     - Shift selected lines up and down with `J` and `K`
     - Join next line (`J`) without moving cursor
     - Auto-center view when `<C-d>` and `<C-u>` scrolling and `n`/`N` searching
     - Paste from yank register ("greatest remap ever" - ThePrimeagen)
-    - Yank selection or line to system clipboard
+    - Yank to system clipboard
-    - Keybind for my tmux-sessionizer script
+    - Keybind for tmux-sessionizer script
     - Find and replace word under cursor in entire file
     - Shortcut to `chmod +x` current file
     - Disable arrow keys to break the habit of using them